TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 21/John 21.2.md

 ---

-There was together Simon Peter, and Thomas called Didymus, and Nathanael of Cana in Galilee, and the [sons] of Zebedee, and two other of his disciples.
+Simon Peter, Thomas called Didymus, Nathanael of Cana in Galilee, and the sons of Zebedee, and two others of his disciples were together.